Mehdi-Saleh/Godot-WFC-Csharp/README.md

 Please refer to garden.tscn as an example on how to use. basically you need 2 tile maps one to create a new map on (target) and one to use as a sample on how the tiles are used (sample).

 Features:
-- Create map based on a sample
+- Create map based on a samplereturn
 - Differnt match levels are possible (through changing MATCH_RADIUS)
 - Multithreading